 The client money rules define further what is and is not client money, and set out requirements on firms for the proper handling of and accounting for client money.
-If a firm holding client money fails, there is a greater direct risk to consumers, and a greater adverse impact on market confidence compared (for example) to a firm that only holds money under risk transfer arrangements.
+If a firm fails, there is a greater direct risk to consumers, and a greater adverse impact on market confidence, if it is a holder of client money.